Ethiopia 10 Santeem Coin Value Guide

 How to Identify Ethiopia 10 Santeem Coin?

-- Identify the Lion of Judah on the obverse, depicted carrying a cross with a banner.
+• Identify the Lion of Judah on the reverse, depicted carrying a cross with a banner.

-- Verify the composition, which transitioned from a Copper-Nickel-Zinc alloy to Bronze over the production years.
+• Verify the composition, which transitioned from a copper-nickel-zinc alloy to bronze over its production years.

 History of Ethiopia 10 Santeem Coin